 Cardiovascular Risk Reduction

-The NSMC Cardiovascular Risk Reduction Program is a 13-week program designed to educate, motivate and guide patients to make the best choices to prevent the development or progression of heart disease.
-The goal of the program is to empower patients to make healthier lifestyle choices.
+The NSMC Cardiovascular Risk Reduction Program is a 13-week program designed to empower patients to make healthier lifestyle choices to prevent the development or progression of heart disease.
 Clinic sessions are held once a week for two and a half to three hours.
-The four main components of the program are cardiovascular risk factor education, nutrition education, exercise guidelines and stress management techniques.
+The Cardiovascular Risk Reduction team consists of cardiologists, cardiovascular nurse clinicians, nutritionists, exercise specialists, and a consulting psychologist.
+We also have a certified tobacco treatment specialist on staff and two certified diabetic educators.

 Cardiovascular Risk Reduction Program